DarshanKrishna-DK/Move-It-GARI/README.md

 The CHING team plans to expand the ecosystem, bringing on influencers and users to build a thriving community.
 Stay tuned for exciting developments!

+## ISSUES
+Ticker: CHING
+Name: ChaChing

+The contact adress for ChaChing is 0x61b6ec207878a636a31a5c4291a74b790cb5b7a7e14ed7f76f166146788eacf6::moon_coin::MoonCoin

+To add this on-chain, go to your mainet wallet and enter the Contact Address.
+We couldn't submit the coin to the Dex's as we needed liquidity in prior.